denverdino/aliyungo/README.md

-# Aliyun-Go: Go SDK for Aliyun Services
+# AliyunGo: Go SDK for Aliyun Services
 ================
 This is an unofficial Go SDK for Aliyun Services